Where to drink right now

 The best pick up bars in Sydney

-The best pubs with fireplaces in Sydney
+The best cheap steaks in Sydney

 There was a dark time, not so many years ago, when after work drinks were limited to huge booze barns with no soul and pubs.
 Those were your options.
 Fast forward less than a decade and the CBD now possesses an exceptional collection of bars, from underground tropical hideaways to booze attics with cocktail maestros at the helm.
 You can drink life-changing wines, the freshest ales and fruity elixirs made from seasonal harvests, and sometimes you can do it all in the same place.
 It's a big part of what makes Sydney awesome.